mitchellurgero/openrsd/README.md

 </ol>
 <ol>
 <li>
-<p><b>PLEASE KEEP IN MIND THAT ONCE APACHE IS RUNNING AS A USER WITH SUDO RIGHTS, IT SHOULD NOT BE ACCESSIBLE VIA THE INTERNET TO KEEP SECURITY AS BEST AS POSSIBLE.
-AND ALTHOUGH NOT AS BIG A DEAL AS BEING INTERNET ACCESSIBLE, PLEASE ALSO NOT THAT THIS CAN STILL CAUSE ISSUES ON LAN.
-(Say as an example an attacker got on your network, they could try and access the Pi.)</b></p>
-<p>Once that is done, run &quot;sudo nano /etc/apache2/apache2.conf&quot; Edit the User and Group to the user/group pi, it should look like this.
-(Changing apache2 config does not need to be done if using Lighttpd or nginx!)</p>
+<p>Once that is done, run &quot;sudo nano /etc/apache2/apache2.conf&quot; Edit the User and Group to the user/group pi, it should look like this. <b>(Changing apache2 config does not need to be done if using Lighttpd or nginx!)</b></p>
 <pre><code>
 ...Some Config stuff...
 User pi